Skip to content

 With a native binary

 The recommended way to run MASV Agent is to install it natively.
-To do so, please follow our Native setup guide.
+To do so, please follow our Native setup guide for Windows, Mac, or Linux.

 With Docker